couchbaselabs/couchbase-lite-cordova-plugin-android/README.md

 ### Integrating the Plugin into your Ionic App

-The plugin can be integrated within cordova or ionic app projects.
+The Cordova plugin can be integrated within cordova or ionic app projects.

+**NOTE** that for Ionic now recommends a [capacitor](https://capacitorjs.com) for native access within Ionic apps.
+However, a cordova plugin can also be used and the instructions here is to be used as a guide.
+You may also migrate the plugin to capacitor and submit as a contribution!

+For enterprise apps, there is a [Ionic plugin](https://ionic.io/integrations/couchbase-lite) for couchbase Lite.

 The step-by-step instructions below illustrates how you can integrate and use the plugin within a blank Angular Ionic Project for Android platform.
 You will do something similar when building your own app.